src-d/guide/talent/onboarding/onboarding.md

 ### Arriving time

 - For the people that work from the office, the time to arrive is flexible.
 In general, most people arrive between 9.30-11am.

+### Team Page

+- When a new members joins source{d}, we add their picture that will be taken the first weeks, in the [team page](https://sourced.tech/team/).
+If someone doesn't want to use a picture, placeholder image will be used.